qstainless/TextAnalyzer/README.md

 The program in its current version is a JavaFX application, using version 8 of Amazon's distribution of the Open Java Development Kit (OpenJDK) [Corretto 8](https://aws.amazon.com/corretto/), which includes JavaFX 8.

 ## How to use this program.
 The program requires no user interaction other than compilation and execution.
-The GUI is made up of a single stage (window) and a sinmgle scene (window content).
+The GUI is made up of a single stage (window) and a single scene (window content).
 The scene presents the user with an input field to specify the URL of the file they wish to parse.
 The results will be displayed in a TableVIew.

+After the results are displayed, the user can enter another URL for analysis.

 ## Installation.
 To install the program, simply clone the repo, open it in your favorite IDE, and run it.
 Make sure that Java JDK 8 and JavaFX 8 are installed in your system.